This article explains how to use the Product Mapper modeling & instrumentation tool.

 - Click Save.

-To learn about all frequently asked questions, refer Product Mapper FAQs article.
+To learn about all frequently asked questions, refer Product Mapper FAQs article from the Additional Resources section.

 Gainsight PX allows you to perform a Backfill action on any mapped feature.
 With Backfill, you can choose a feature and execute historical data collection against this feature.